d-eisen/portfolio/content/worldwater.md

 <!-- ![Sketch: Landing Page to Login2](/worldwater/img/01MWLandingPagetoLogin_Page_2.jpg "Landing Page to Login 2") *Screen design sketch: Landing Page to Create Account 2* -->

 ## Wireframing
-Based on my sketches I developed a low fidelity wireframe.
+Based on my sketches I developed a low fidelity wireframe of the site.
+Using the Sketch application I began to sequence the screens into a few different flows based on the user story "As a user, I want to make a donation to the organization so that I can support the organization financially."
+### Landing Page to Individual Donation
 Here is the screen flow from the landing page to making an individual donation.
-### Landing Page to Individual Donation
+This flow represents a user donating $50 to the organization via credit card in a one time gift.
 ![Wire Frame 1](/worldwater/img/Single1A.png "Wire Frame: Landing Page to Single Donation 1 of 3")

 ![Wire Frame 2](/worldwater/img/Single1B.png  "Wire Frame: Landing Page to Single Donation 2 of 3")

 ![Wire Frame 3](/worldwater/img/Single1C.png  "Wire Frame: Landing Page to Single Donation 3 of 3")

+### Home Menu to Giving Challenge Via Venmo
 Here is the screen flow from the landing page menu to challenging others to give a total of $200 via Venmo request.
-### Home Menu to Giving Challenge Via Venmo
 ![Wire Frame 1](/worldwater/img/Venmo1A.png "Wire Frame: Home Menu to Venmo Challenge 1 of 3")

 ![Wire Frame 2](/worldwater/img/Venmo1B.png  "Wire Frame: Home Menu to Venmo Challenge 2 of 3")

 ![Wire Frame 3](/worldwater/img/Venmo1C.png  "Wire Frame: Home Menu to Venmo Challenge 3 of 3")

+### Home Menu to Giving Challenge Via Facebook
 Here is the screen flow from the landing page menu to challenging others to give a total of $100 via Facebook post.
-##### Home Menu to Giving Challenge Via Facebook
 ![Wire Frame 1](/worldwater/img/FB1A.png "Wire Frame: Home Menu to Facebook Challenge 1 of 3")

 ![Wire Frame 2](/worldwater/img/FB1B.png  "Wire Frame: Home Menu to Facebook Challenge 2 of 3")